databio/geniml/docs/tutorials/bedspace.md

-# BEDSpace
+# How to use BEDSpace to jointly embed regions and metadata
-## Overview
-`bedspace` uses the StarSpace method (Wu et al., 2018) to jointly embed genomic interval regions sets with associated metadata into a shared latent embedding space.
-This facilitates fast search and retrieval of similar region sets and their associated metadata.

-## Installation
+## Introduction

-`bedspace` comes installed as a module of `gitk`.
 To ensure that everything is working correctly, run: `python -c "from gitk import bedspace"`.

-## Usage

 There are four main commands in `bedspace`:

 1. `bedspace preprocess`: preprocesses a set of genomic interval regions and their associated metadata into a format that can be used by `bedspace train`.
 2. `bedspace train`: trains a StarSpace model on the preprocessed data.
 3. `bedspace distances`: computes distances between region sets in the trained model and metadata labels.
-4. `bedspace search` searches for the most similar region sets and metadata labels to a given query.
+4. `bedspace search`: searches for the most similar region sets and metadata labels to a given query.
 Three scenarios for this command are described in the details.

 ### `bedspace preprocess`
 The `preprocess` command will prepare a set of region sets and metadata labels for training.
 This includes things like adding the `__label__` prefix to metadata labels, and converting the region sets into a format that can be used by StarSpace.
 The command takes in a set of region sets and metadata labels, and outputs a set of preprocessed region sets and metadata labels.
 The command can be run as follows: